tckmn/macaroni-lang/README.md

 Since each operator has its own arity, there is no ambiguity with this syntax, and a simple recursive parser can be used.

-## Control flow

-Macaroni has two methods of control flow: label and goto.

-- Labels are denoted by `/labelname`.
-They can exist anywhere before or after a complete statement.

-- Gotos are `\labelname`.
-They are allowed in the same places as labels are.
-  Additionally, a goto without a label name (simply ``\``) will act as a "return" and jump back to the last place a goto was called from.

 ## Common operations / combinations

-Since Macaroni only has 22 operators, naturally there are tons of them that have been left out.
+Since Macaroni only has 25 operators, naturally there are tons of them that have been left out.
 Here are some implementations of common functions that you would expect to find in other languages.

 - Absolute value of `x`

-        map slice " " 0 x 1 a
+        map slice " " 0 x 1 a return
-        /a set x multiply x -1 \
+        label a set x multiply x -1 return

     A cleverer version that squares and then square roots the number: